VivaPayments/API/Plugins/virtuemart/vm3_plugin_vivawallet/readme.txt

 Code - use this code in your plugin
 Source Name - provide a logic name here
-Linked Wallet - link the payment source to the wallet you want to use with it Protocol - in case your e-commerce platform uses SSL on the checkout select https, otherwise use https Integration method - redirection
+Linked Wallet - link the payment source to the wallet you want to use with it Protocol - in case your e-commerce platform uses SSL on the checkout select https, otherwise use http Integration method - redirection
 Company Logo - your png company logo to display on the Vivawallet payment page Success URL - as described in the plugin instructions